bellinux/pframework/examples.md

 How it works:
 - `index.html` detects the noise level and activates the corresponding indicator using a lamp.

-The \textit{NoiseSensor} component monitors noise levels, and when the threshold is surpassed, the \textit{Text} component, displayed over a red \textit{Lamp}, shows an alert on the classroom's interactive screen.
-This visual cue encourages students to maintain a quieter environment conducive to learning.
+This system monitors noise levels in a classroom and displays a visual alert when the sound exceeds a predefined threshold.
+The alert serves as a cue to encourage a quieter environment conducive to learning.

 [Open on Glitch](https://glitch.com/edit/#!/smart-device-noise-indicator){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 target="_blank"}